Swanjira/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-More pointers, strings and arrays
+More arrays, pointers and strings